enviodev/docs/docs/error-codes.md

 Please use one of the methods for referencing entities outlined in the [<ins>documentation</ins>](./schema.md).

+### `EE212`: Schema contains the following reserved enum names

+Envio makes use of internal enums that cannot be duplicated in the schema file, please see the [<ins>envio internal reserved words</ins>](./reserved-words#envio-internal-reserved-types) list for the internal reserved types.

+### `EE213`: Schema enum has duplicate values

+Please ensure all values within each schema enum type are unique.

+### `EE214`: Schema contains the following enums and entities with the same name

+All enum and entity definitions must have unique names within the schema.
+Please update the schema with unique identifier for all types and enums.

 ### `EE300`: Event ABI Error

 Cannot parse the provided ABI for contract.